-1. Students should not go outdoors for recess when there is any type or degree of precipitation or when the temperature is below 20 degrees or wind chill is below 16.
+1. Students should not go outdoors for recess when there is any type or degree of precipitation or when the temperature is below 32 degrees or wind chill is below 28.
+Please dress according to the weather

 Student Discipline

 Policy